chidubemokeke/Subgraph-Tutorial-Enums/README.md

 ## Returns

-The expected response includes the account details and a list of unique marketplaces interacted with, using enum values for clarity:
+This response provides account details and a list of unique marketplace interactions with enum values for standardized clarity:

 ```gql
 {